Announcing the Sassafras Award for Excellence in Environmental Writing

 The competition is open to literary work whose regional focus relates to areas in Arkansas, Missouri, and Louisiana where the Ozark Society operates.
 Submissions are encouraged from any author in any location whose writing reflects this regional link.
 Eligible genres for consideration include fiction, creative nonfiction, poetry, dramatic writing, graphic novels, illustrated books, children’s books, young adult fiction, edited compilations, published columns, or blogs.
 Scientific writing is not eligible for consideration.

-Judge of the finalists in this inaugural year of the competition is Davis McCombs, current director of the Program in Creative Writing and Translation at the University of Arkansas.
+Judge of the finalists in the 2021 year of the competition was Davis McCombs, current director of the Program in Creative Writing and Translation at the University of Arkansas.
 McCombs earned a BA from Harvard University and an MFA from the University of Virginia.
 His collections of poetry include award-winning Ultima Thule (2000), set in the underground world of Mammoth Cave where McCombs was once a park ranger, and Dismal Rock (2007), winner of a Dorset Prize, an Eric Hoffer Award in Poetry, a Kentucky Literary Award for Poetry, and the Contemporary Poetry Review’s Best Second Book of Poetry for 2007.
 His poems have appeared in The New Yorker, Poetry, American Poetry Review, Oxford American, and many other journals.

 McCombs was a Stegner Fellow at Stanford University, and his honors and awards also include fellowships from the National Endowment for the Arts, the Kentucky Arts Council, the Ruth Lilly Poetry Fellowship from Poetry, and a Guggenheim Fellowship in poetry in 2017.